hkaest/dbus-opendtu-DC-load/README.md

 The Shelly as AC load.
 As grid would break the VRM logic in my configuration.
 ![title-image](img/ShellyGX.png)

 A HM as DC load to see the temperature.
-The watt as AUX voltage.
-What's the third field in the first row? --> It is the missing power.
-Adding DC/0/Power as DBUS item was the trick.
-With this the power is shown in the third field and in the device overview.
+The DTU set value for the AC side watt as AUX voltage.
 ![title-image](img/DCloadGX.png)

 ---